zealshah-05/Laundry-Management-System-IITGN/README.md

 **A.**	Share lock for reading :
  ![image](https://user-images.githubusercontent.com/84655836/232013633-1a922f06-a763-477b-ae9c-c525a4f6c07b.png)

-By adding “LOCK IN SHARE MODE” in select query we can acquire a shared lock.
+By adding “LOCK IN SHARE MODE” in select query we can acquire a shared lock and to release a lock we execute "Commit" statement that releases lock acquired by the current transaction.

 **B.**	Exclusive lock for reading and writing:
  ![image](https://user-images.githubusercontent.com/84655836/232014225-590880f2-dd58-4398-a438-c34904ab7d70.png)

-By using “FOR UPDATE” in select query we can acquire the Exclusive lock and can read and write to that table.
+By using “FOR UPDATE” in select query we can acquire the Exclusive lock and can read and write to that table and to release a lock we execute "Commit" statement that releases lock acquired by the current transaction.

 In this way we have added this to all our queries.

 ## 2. Implement the changes in the database as per the feedback received from stakeholders.
-### Initial feedback: Recommendation 1 👇
+### Initial feedback: Recommendation 1
 When a junior member of Laundry staff (not Management) used to log in:
 ![image](https://user-images.githubusercontent.com/84655836/232070991-3ca8ae06-9ce4-4b2e-b93a-482e743966ca.png)